64kramsystem/personal_notes/gnuplot.md

 ### Multiple lines

-The `columnheader` is used to get the title, but the problem is that consumes the row, so it can't be gathered from a data row.
+The `columnheader(N)` is used to get the title, but the problem is that consumes the row, so it can't be gathered from a data row.
+It doesn't need all the columns to be present, as long as the one indexed is there.

 #### with dataset header and data `x, y`